simao-ferreira/dotfiles/documentation/WIP/APPEARANCE.md

 Details to configure dunst can be found at [Arch wiki](https://wiki.archlinux.org/index.php/Dunst)

-### Login manager
-The login manager is LightDM, the configuration for the greeter (login screen manager) is set at `/etc/lightdm/slick-greeter.conf`
-It's possible to check for other installed greeters at `/usr/share/xgreeters` all `.desktop` files are the greeters installed.
-To configure the login background `sudo lightdm-settings` and there you can change backgrounds.

-For this to work is advisable to move the backgrounds to `/usr/share/backgrounds` or `/usr/share/pixmaps` depending on the greeter installed.
-To work with `lightDM` images and pictures can't be located under `/home`.
-One helpful tool during this configuration is `dm-tool switch-to-greeter`, that allows to check the greeter changes from within the session.
-Login password it's necessary.

 ### Pywal
 One interesting option to manage color schemes is `pywal`.
 It can be installed via `sudo pacman -S python-pywall` or